SCENE-CE/mirador-annotation-editor/README.md

 - Update to Material UI 5 and React 18 to follow latest Mirador upgrades (React 17 release also available)
 - The [paperjs](http://paperjs.org/ ) library has been replaced with [Konvas](https://konvajs.org)
-- Major refactorisation since the original `[mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugins`
+- Major refactoring since the original `[mirador-annotations](https://github.com/ProjectMirador/mirador-annotations/) plugins`
 - Works with the original [Mirador 4](https://github.com/projectmirador/mirador) if you need only image annotation

 ## Use in npm project